Sreetama2001/ResQmate-1/README.md

 ## Previous Disaster Information
-The Astrum project includes a feature that allows users to access information about previous disasters.
+The ResQmate project includes a feature that allows users to access information about previous disasters.
 This feature can be accessed through the web-based interface and is designed to be user-friendly and easy to navigate.
 The previous disaster information includes details such as the location, date, and type of disaster This information can be used to gain insights and make data-driven decisions during a disaster event.

 ![image](https://user-images.githubusercontent.com/86917304/227755177-3f6acf84-f852-40c4-a09b-81b94ce28fae.png)